 Sexual Images + Brain Reward + Verbal Instruction how to get more = Porn Addiction

-What's a guy to do?
-Here's the first 2 steps in how to stop porn addiction:
+So what's a guy to do?
+Here's the first 2 steps in how to stop porn addiction from starting:

 - Wake up and become aware of all the ways your brain is being exposed to sexually suggestive images.

-- Start to stop yourself from looking at the sexual images you can stop.
+- Start to stop yourself from looking at the sexual images you can stop, like the TV commercials.